 If we could contribute a recipe, it would probably be a kugel, one of the most versatile Jewish side dishes.
-With a few grates of nutmeg, a tablespoon or two of maple syrup, and a handful of cranberries, you can customize your family’s noodle kugel to reflect seasonal produce and nutty, autumnal Thanksgiving flavors.
+With a few grates of nutmeg, a tablespoon or two of maple syrup and a handful of cranberries, you can customize your family’s noodle kugel to reflect seasonal produce and nutty, autumnal Thanksgiving flavors.

 Some of the dishes below could even be hearty main dishes for vegetarians craving something other than mashed potatoes and brussels sprouts.
-In other words, kugels aren’t just for Rosh Hashanah or Passover–they’re perfectly at home on the Thanksgiving table.
+In other words: Kugels aren’t just for Rosh Hashanah or Passover — they’re perfectly at home on the Thanksgiving table.

-Cranberry and Roasted Squash Noodle Kugel
+Caramelized Apple and Cranberry Noodle Kugel

 kugel